axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/file-upload/README.md

 ### wrongFileTypeStatusText

-The attribute `wrongFileTypeStatusText` specifies the global error text, when a file without a valid file-type is dropped.
+The attribute `wrongFileTypeStatusText` specifies the global error text when a file without a valid file type is dropped in the dropzone.

 ### preventFileCompression

-The boolean attribute provides to user with the orignal files.
-If set to `false` the user receives compromised images and converted files.
+The Boolean attribute `preventFileCompression`, when truthy, instructs the component to provide the original files uploaded.
+By default, it is set to `false`, thus the user receives compressed images and converted files.

 ### onFileDrop

-The attribute `onFileDrop` function executes, as soon as the user dropped one or multiple files by drag & drop.
+The function-valued callback property `onFileDrop` is called as soon as the user drops one or more files in the dropzone via drag &amp; drop.
+As its sole parameter the original native `drop` event is passed.

 ### onFileRemove

-The attribute `onFileRemove` function executes, as soon as the user removed a file from the file-upload.
+The function-valued callback property `onFileRemove` is called (without parameters) as soon as the user *removes* a previously uploaded file from the file-upload component.

 ### allowedFileTypes

-In the `allowedFileTypes` attribute, you can declare the allowed file types that a user can upload (ex: only pdf's are allowed).
-If the attribute is empty, every file type is allowed.
-The allowed File types should be in the MIME Standard.
-The allowed file types should be separated by a `,` for example `text/plain, image/jpeg, image/png`.
+In the string-valued `allowedFileTypes` attribute, you can restrict the allowed file types that a user can upload.
+For example, you might specify that only PDFs are allowed via the value `application/pdf`.
+If the attribute value is empty, every file type is allowed.
+The allowed file types must be formatted as valid MIME types.
+In case of multiple allowed file types, a comma (,) separator must be used.
+As an example value, `text/plain, image/jpeg, image/png` allows plain text or PNG or JPEG images to be uploaded.

 ### invalid

-Checks if the file upload reports a "invalid" state (read-only).
-You can consider this state before making a submit possible.
+The read-only Boolean attribute `invalid` is true whenever the component is in an "invalid" state.
+You might use it e.g. to disable or enable form submission.

 ### onChange

 The function-valued `onChange` callback property is executed as soon as the user removes or adds new files.
-Adding new files encompasses files added via drag & drop as well as files added via the embedded `<axa-input-file>` dialogue.
+Adding new files encompasses files added via drag &amp; drop as well as files added via the embedded `<axa-input-file>` dialogue.
 As its sole parameter a `files` array of Blob objects is passed to the callback, having the Typescript signature `files: Blob[]`.

 ### onValidityChange

-The callback property `onValidityChange` has the parameter boolean invalid and optional a errorMessage.
-The callback will be triggered whenever the invalid status changes.
+The function-valued callback property `onValidityChange` will be called whenever the `invalid` status value changes.
+The parameters passed are a Boolean `invalid` and a `globalErrorMessage` string (`undefined` if not set).

 ### invalidate

-This method has the signature `invalidate(file, clear, globalErrorMessage)`, where `file` is a [File]() object enriched with properties `id` (a string UUID) and `errorMessage` (a per-file string), `clear` returns a file to valid status when truthy (default: false), and `globalErrorMessage` sets the error-message string for the entire component (default: per-file `errorMessage`).
+This component-instance method has the signature `invalidate(file, clear, globalErrorMessage)`, where `file` is a [File]() object enriched with properties `id` (a string UUID) and `errorMessage` (a per-file string), `clear` returns a file to valid status when truthy (default: false), and `globalErrorMessage` sets the error-message string for the entire component (default: per-file `errorMessage`).

-Its intended use is for external validation of files, e.g. using server-side malware scanning:
+Its intended use is for external validation of files, e.g. when using server-side malware scanning:

 ```js
 const ref = document.querySelector('axa-file-upload');